SciRustaceans/numrs/README.md

 9. Added polynomial interpolation and extrapolation from N points
 10. Added polynomial interpolation and extrapolation from N points for rational functions
 11. cubic spline
+12. Polynomial coefficients polcoe
+13. Polynomial coefficients polcof
 ## TODO
 1. Fix SVD its failing 4 of the unit tests
-2. Add cholesky decomp
-3. Add QR decmp
-4. Begin Interpolation mand extrapolation methodse
-    3. Ordered table search (DONE)
-    4. Interpolation in two dimensions
-5. Begin integration methods
+2. Begin integration methods
-6. Start documentation on method usage
+3. Start documentation on method usage
-7. Update lib.rs with new functions
+4. Update lib.rs with new functions
+5. Add mutlithreading to interpolation methods including polcoe and polcof
 ## Example usage
 Add some of the tests as examples